Detecting the massive vector field with extreme mass-ratio inspirals

 \subsection{Constraint on the Proca field}

 In this subsection, we plan to adopt the FIM method to compute the constraint on the mass of the Proca field using the EMRI waveform modified by the massive vector field.

-The measuring errors of EMRI parameters are listed in the Table \ref{tab:fim} for the cases of the Proca field masses $\mu=0.01$ and $\mu=0.02$, in which the vector charges of secondaries are set as $q=0.05$.
-As shown in the table, the constraint accuracy of the Proca field mass can reach a fraction of $\Delta \mu \sim10^{-2} (\Delta \mu_v\sim 1.33 \times 10^{-18}\rm eV)$ for the case of $\mu=0.02$, which would slightly be improved comparing with the case of $\mu=0.01$.
-In Fig. \ref{fig4:corner} we display the probability distribution of the Proca field mass, the orbital radius, vector charge, secondary body mass, and primary body mass, where the mass and charge of the Proca field are set as $\mu=0.01$ and $q=0.05$.
+The measuring errors of EMRI parameters are listed in the Table \ref{tab:fim} for the cases of the Proca field masses $\mu=0.01~(\sim 8.39\times 10^{-19} \rm eV)$ and $\mu=0.02 ~(\sim 1.68\times 10^{-18} \rm eV)$, in which the vector charges of secondaries are set as $q=0.05$.
+As shown in the table, the constraint accuracy of the Proca field mass can reach a fraction of $\sigma_\mu \sim10^{-2} ~(\sim 8.39\times 10^{-19} \rm eV)$ for the case of $\mu=0.02$, which would slightly be improved comparing with the case of $\mu=0.01$.
+The effect of the massive vector field on the EMRI waveform for the Proca mass $\mu=0.02$ case becomes more obvious though the fluxes are slightly smaller compared with the Proca mass $\mu=0.01$ case, the more massive vector field case is more deviation from the GR case.
+Therefore, the Proca mass $\mu=0.02$ case can be constrained more rigorously.
+Additionally, the constraint on the vector charge can reach $\sigma_q \sim 3.86\times 10^{-3}$ when including the massive vector field in the EMRI system, the measurement error is $\sim8.59\times 10^{-2}$ if the EMRI system exists the massless vector radiation \cite{Zhang:2023vok}.
+So the bound of vector charge can become more rigorous when considering the massive vector field for the EMRI signal.
+In the end, since the analysis with EMRI waveforms is very delicate, so we also assess the stability of FIM using the method \cite{Speri:2021psr,Maselli:2021men,Zi:2022hcc}, the detailed procedure can refer to the appendix \ref{APPB:stability}.
+Finally, in Fig. \ref{fig4:corner}, we display the probability distribution of the Proca field mass, the orbital radius, vector charge, secondary body mass, and primary body mass, where the mass and charge of the Proca field are set as $\mu=0.01$ and charge $q=0.05$.